tomaskjay/tomaswerts.com/collections/_posts/2024-05-30-trip-to-the-bahamas.md

 <br><br>

 ![](\images\bahamas-album\FullSizeRender(6).jpeg)<br>
 One of the highlights of the trip.
 My cousin Dyl and I took out the kayaks on the beach and paddled around with spin rods in the back so that the lures were trailing behind us.
 We caught a barracuda on our way back.
-I'm smiling because I'm nervous.
 <br><br>

 ![](\images\bahamas-album\20240526_200905.jpg)<br>
 Terrifying.
-It's the same fish that eat all of Marlin's family in Finding Nemo.
-The very first time we were in the Bahamas, Dyl and I were on the boat and I hooked a huge one and managed to reel it in right next to the side of the boat.
+It's the same fish that ate all of Marlin's family in Finding Nemo.

+I'm pretty sure we caught this one's granddad the very first time we were in the Bahamas.
+Dyl and I were out with a guide and I managed to reel it in right next to the side of the boat.
 It got away because it BENT off the hook.
 <br><br>

 ![](\images\bahamas-album\IMG_5716.jpeg)<br>
 When you're with a guide, they'll sometimes take it home to eat.
-They only keep the big ones because the smaller ones accumulate a neurotoxin from eating other fish that feed on a specific algae in reefs.
+I learned that they only keep the big ones because the smaller ones accumulate a neurotoxin from eating other fish that feed on a specific algae in reefs.
 <br><br>

 ![](\images\bahamas-album\20240527_062841.jpg)<br>